 So can capitalism get out of its hole?
 Roberts argues that it can, but doing so requires the restoration of profitability which means that huge amounts of existing capital needs to be destroyed.
 These solutions (just as the bank bailouts did) will benefit the system and some of the capitalists, but the majority of the population will suffer.
 There are likely to be many more company collapses, bankruptcies, redundancies and wage cuts (and all the social ills that accompany these) before capitalism restores its profitability.
 The "dead-weight" of debt remains in the system and

 The current low-growth world is a reflection of the burden of still high debt levels on the cost of borrowing relative to potential return on capital and thus on growth.
 The job of a slump (to devalue assets, both tangible and fictitious) has not yet been achieved.I've focused in this review on what I consider to be the key part of The Long Depression - it's systematic explanation of the cause of slump and the importance of a Marxist approach.
 There is much more here.
 Readers of Michael Robert's blog will know that the has discussed the question of robot and AI technology and whether this will lead to a rosy future or a dystopian nightmare.
 Again he puts the question of profitability at the heart of this, showing that a completely robotic knowledge economy in the future is impossible.
 The chapters that look at the economic prospects for particular countries and regions are also interesting, if sobering, accounts of the bleak future for most working people unless they fight back.
-In the midst of the post-Brexit discussions in the UK I also felt Roberts' discussion on the role of the EU and its role.
+In the midst of the post-Brexit discussions in the UK I also felt Roberts' discussion on the role of the EU was particularly interesting.
 In particular he points out that the currency union wasn't logical and only serves the interest of the two major European economic powers.

-the Eurozone countries are more different from each other than countries in just about any hypothetical currency union you could propose.
+The Eurozone countries are more different from each other than countries in just about any hypothetical currency union you could propose.
 A currency union for Central America would make more sense.
 A currency union in East Asia would make more sense.
 A currency union that involved reconstituting the old Soviet Union or Ottoman Empire would make more sense.
 In fact, "a currency union of all countries on Earth than happen to reside on the fifth parallel north of the Equator would make more sense".
 But the currency union went ahead because of the political ambitions of France and Germany to have a Europe led by them, even after Britain refused to join.Finally Roberts puts the economic problems of capitalism in the context of its ecological destruction.
 I won't rehearse his arguments as this blog has frequently discussed these.
 But his conclusion is a sensible place to end this review.
 Unless capitalism is replaced in the next fifty years, ecology destruction will be on such as scale that "economic growth will slow, natural disasters will become common, and the cost of restoration and prevention will become too much for a profit-making mode of production to handle."

 Harman - Zombie Capitalism